-According to the Environmental Impact Report prepared for the General Plan, due to the flat topography, erosion, landslides, and mudflows are not considered to be a significant risk in the City limits or within the City's Sphere of Influence.
+The Environmental Impact Report prepared for the General Plan recognizes the flat topography of the Yuba City area.
+Therefore erosion, landslides, and mudflows are not considered to be a significant risk in the City limits or within the City's Sphere of Influence.